bratislava/ristor/README.md

 The tool will guide you through the following steps:

 1. Enter the Minio sharable download URL for the SQL dump file.
+2. Optionally, enter the browser URL to get the project information.
 2. Provide database connection details (host, port, database name, username, and password).

 The tool will then: